2000s: Prominent video games

 The Call of Duty series was extremely popular during the 2000s, the diverse shooter franchise released multiple games throughout the 2000s that were positively critically reviewed and commercially successful.

 The Sims series developed by Maxis became one of the most popular life simulation games series with over 200 million copies sold worldwide since the series' first game was released in 2000.

 Gears of War was a critically acclaimed and commercially successful third-person shooter franchise that released two games during the mid-late 2000s.
 Gears of War 1 was released in 2006 and was the first installment to the franchise, it was universally critically acclaimed and went on to sell over 5 million copies.
 The second installment to the franchise Gears of War 2 was released in 2008 and received widespread critical acclaim and also went on to sell over 5 million copies.

-Manhunt 2, a controversial stealth-based psychological horror video game published by Rockstar Games, was suspended by Take-Two Interactive (Rockstar's parent company) when it was refused classification in the United Kingdom, Italy and Ireland, and given an Adults Only (AO) rating in the United States.
-As neither Sony, Microsoft or Nintendo allow AO titles on their systems, it made Rockstar bring the game down to a Mature (M) game and release in October 2007.

 The sixth generation sparked a rise in first person shooter games led by Halo: Combat Evolved, which changed the formula of the first person shooter.
 Halo 2 started online console gaming and was on top of the Xbox Live charts until its successor, Halo 3 (for Xbox 360), took over.
 Some other popular first-person shooters during the 2000s include the Medal of Honor series, with Medal of Honor: Frontlines release in 2002 bringing the first game in the series to 6th generation consoles.

 Dance Dance Revolution was released in Japan and later the United States, where it became immensely popular among teenagers.
 Other dance games like Just Dance was released in 2009 and went on to be the most popular game from Nintendo all over the world.
 Another music game, Guitar Hero, was released in North America in late 2005 and had a huge cultural impact on both the music and video games industries.
 It became a worldwide billion-dollar franchise within three years, spawning several sequels and leading to the creation of a competing franchise, Rock Band.